anjali-deshpande-hub/chronic_kidney_disease/README-project-1.md

 **Oversampling:** Randomly replicate instances of the minority class (CKD cases) to balance class distribution (e.g., SMOTE - Synthetic Minority Over-sampling Technique).
 Generate synthetic data points for the minority class using techniques like SMOTE to balance the dataset.

+**Exploring Other models** Exploring tree-based algorithms is probably recommended, as they often perform well on imbalanced datasets.
+Additionally, boosting algorithms such as AdaBoost and XGBoost are ideal for such data because they give higher weight to the minority class at each successive iteration, adjusting the weights of misclassified classes during each training iteration.

 ### Deliverables